 If you’re thinking about moving to San Antonio, this guide is a great place to start your research.
 But, this is only the tip of the iceberg!
 To really get a sense of what the city is all about, we recommend diving deeper into local resources.

-Relocating to a new city is a big and also exciting decision.
-We hope the facts and information above serves as a solid jumping-off point for your research.
+Relocating to a new city is a big and exciting decision.
+We hope the facts and information above serve as a solid jumping-off point for your research.
 With some additional research and careful planning, your move to San Antonio can be a seamless process.
 Best of luck!